Nik6798/Miwok-2/README.md

 # Miwok-2
-A language translation app with different interface then my existing Miwok project
+A language translation app with different interface then my existing Miwok project this project is implemented on View Pager rather than Activities